ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setup-an-express-api.md

 };
 ```

-You will now have JSON returned during errors and 404 instead of an HTML page.
+The server will now return JSON during errors and 404 instead of an HTML page.

 ## Links and sources